Menu

 Owned By: Town of Hingham

-This small pond and wooded hillside is nearly hidden behind the Walgreen’s on Route 3A.
+McCluskey Conservation Area in Hingham, the home of Bradley Pond, is a very small property with a wooded hillside, nearly hidden behind the Walgreen’s on Route 3A.
 The best access is from the cul-de-sac at the end of Bulow Place.
-Ice skating on the pond in the winter.
+Ice skating is permitted on the pond in the winter.

 Features